AsyncDisplayKit/Documentation/docs/_docs/upgrading.md

 nextPage: image-modification-block.html
 ---

-AsyncDisplayKit **2.0 Beta** is (almost) here!
-Here's a brief summary of the changes on [master](https://github.com/facebook/AsyncDisplayKit) as of today:
+Here's a brief summary of the AsyncDisplayKit 2.0 Beta changes on [master](https://github.com/facebook/AsyncDisplayKit) as of today:

-**API naming improvements (find & replace):**
+### Layout

+- The most significant change in the 2.0 release is a sweeping upgrade to AsyncDisplayKit's Layout API.
+Read the <a href="layout2-conversion-guide.html">Conversion Guide</a> for an overview of the upgrades and to see examples showing how to convert your existing layout code.

+- The <a href = "layout-transition-api.html">Layout Transition API</a> (`transitionLayoutWithDuration:`) has been moved out of Beta.
+Significant new functionality is planed for future dot releases.

-- `.usesImplicitHierarchyManagement` renamed to `.automaticallyManagesSubnodes` for [Automatic Subnode Management](http://asyncdisplaykit.org/docs/implicit-hierarchy-mgmt.html)
+- `.usesImplicitHierarchyManagement` has been renamed to `.automaticallyManagesSubnodes` for <a href = "http://asyncdisplaykit.org/docs/implicit-hierarchy-mgmt.html">Automatic Subnode Management</a>.
+This API has been moved out of Beta, but has a few documented <a href = "">limitations</a>.
-- `ASRelativeDimensionTypePercent` and associated functions renamed to use `Fraction` to be consistent with Apple terminology.

-**Updated Interface State callback method names**
+### Updated interface state callback method names

-The new names are meant to unify the range update methods to show how they relate to each other & hopefully be a bit more self explanatory:
+The new method names are meant to unify the range update methods to show how they relate to each other & be a bit more self-explanatory:

 - `didEnter/ExitPreloadState`
 - `didEnter/ExitDisplayState`